-Hair transplant procedures have gone through a number of major evolutions, beginning in the early 1900s in Japan and progressing to today, with research continuing.
-Hair transplantation has evolved into a more and more cosmetically acceptable procedure, moving through the early punch grafts and mini and micrografts to the current “gold standard” of follicular unit extraction of “FUE.”
+Hair transplant procedures have gone through a number of major evolution, beginning in the early 1900s in Japan and progressing to today, with research continuing.
+Hair restoration surgery by transplantation has evolved into a more and more cosmetically acceptable procedure, moving through the early punch grafts and mini and micrografts to the most current follicular unit extraction or FUE

 Earlier Hair Transplant Methods

-Here is a video illustrating the difference between follicular unit extraction – FUE vs FUT also called follicular unit strip surgery:
+Here is a video illustrating the difference between follicular unit extraction – FUE vs FUSS also called follicular unit strip surgery:

 Many automated hair transplantation machines are in the market today.
 Examples include the Neograft and the more robotic Artas.
 The Neograft incorporates a punch mounted on a rotary device as well as an optional suction device that removes the grafts as they are cut free from surrounding tissue.
-Concerns have been raised about the dessicating effect of the suction.
-However, physicians have the option of switching the feature off.
-The patient should participate in this decision.
+Concerns have been raised about the desiccating effect of the suction in Neograft which could result in graft damage.
 Artas as presented in the latest ISHRS meeting in the Bahamas, is a true robot that comes with computer enables sensors that enable the robotic arm to determine which grafts to dissect.
 The physician can participate in this process as well.
-However, the patient would have to keep still once positioned and has to be repositioned every time the robot is done with a one given area.
+However, the patient would have to keep still once positioned and has to be re-positioned every time the robot is done with a one given area.
 The physician would still need to remove the grafts manually after the robot has made the incisions which separate the hair follicle from it attachments.
 No suction is used.
+Read more about the Artas robot here

 Hair Cloning and Hair Transplantation